parsaaba/Envoy-VC/README.md

 - 🌱 I’m currently learning Blockchain
 - 👯 I’m looking to contribute to open source
-- 🥅 2021 Goals: Contribute more to Open Source projects and learn as much as I can
+- 🥅 2022 Goals: Learn more about Blockchains and Solidity
 - ⚡ Fun fact: I love to play games
 <br>
 ----